 NOTE –This issue has additions to, and clarifications of, concepts and terminology, for example:

 the relationship between Preservation Description Information (PDI) and Content Data Object has been clarified, emphasizing that, as has been stated since the original version of OAIS, any Information Object may serve as Content Information;

+The definition of Information Package has been changed to show that the general Information Package can contain a general Information Object rather than Content Information.
+This allows for example Dissemination Information Packages (DIPs) to contain any Information Object rather than being forced to contain Content Information.
+There are corresponding changes in the definitions of PDI.

 the concept of Preservation Objectives has been introduced to allow “Independently Understandable” to be more consistently testable;